kendryte/k510_buildroot/README.md

 ## Contribution Guide

-If you are interested in this project and would like feedback on a problem or submit code, please refer to[CONSOLIDATING](.github/CONTRIBUTING.md)
+If you are interested in this project and would like feedback on a problem or submit code, please refer to [CONSOLIDATING](.github/CONTRIBUTING.md)

 ## Contact us